Daniele Scasciafratte

 Features

-• Integrates (if found): shfmt (shell code formatter), bshchk (runtime Bash dependency checker)
+• Integrates (if found): bshchk (runtime Bash dependency checker)

 • Syntax easier to remember